 In fiscal years when no appropriation into the General Stabilization Fund is required because it is at its target, funding sources historically targeted for this purpose but not needed will be re-directed to funding of the Town’s OPEB liability.
 (FOR DISCUSSION)

 Special Purpose Stabilization Fund(s) – The Town shall maintain one or more specialized Stabilization Funds to finance future needs.
-Sources of financing appropriations into special purpose stabilization funds shall include each or some combination of taxation; available funds (including but not limited to free cash and overlay surplus; and other term-limited or potentially inconsistent revenue sources.
+Sources of financing appropriations into special purpose stabilization funds shall include each or some combination of taxation, available funds (including but not limited to free cash and overlay surplus), and other term-limited or potentially inconsistent revenue sources.
 Such Stabilization Funds shall include but not be limited to the following.

 Capital Stabilization Fund(s) - to finance selected future capital needs as identified through the Town’s annual capital planning process on a pay-as-you-go basis or to subsidize debt service of large capital projects, (e.g., municipal or school construction) to mitigate the impact on taxpayers.
 Use of a Capital Stabilization Fund(s) to finance projects on a pay-as-you-go basis can serve to preserve the Town’s debt capacity for major capital projects.